 - Early Bird UI Faculty, Staff, Retirees: $110

 - Students & spouses of UIUC students: $100

 Note: payment must be made at time of registration.

 For more information, contact firstname.lastname@example.org

 Registration fee will be refunded in full if course is cancelled.
-A $25 late cancellation fee will be deducted if cancelled after May 1, 2018.
-There will be no refunds after first day of class
+A $25 late cancellation fee will be deducted if cancelled after April 26th.
+There will be no refund if cancellation takes place after May 10th.

 "I have taken IFLIP classes in Advanced French, Beginning and Intermediate Spanish, and Beginning Italian, and had a very enjoyable experience every time.
 The teachers create such a good environment for both individual learning and comraderie among those sharing the struggle to learn a new language or deepening their understanding of a beloved familiar one.
 IFLIP is a wonderful service of the language departments at the U of I, enriching in every way.
 Our community is very lucky to have it.
 J'aime IFLIP.
 Me encanta IFLIP.
 Mi piace IFLIP." - Fran B.